-As a culture, our diet often suffers from the overwhelming demands of schedule and time constraints; we pick up food on the run and call it a meal.
+As a culture, our diet often suffers from the overwhelming demands of schedule and time constraints.
+We pick up food on the run and call it a meal.
 Even when we take the time to prepare a meal at home, we often eat it in front of a screen, eating quickly and mindlessly.
 Taking the time to taste our food is a luxury many of us don’t know we are missing.
-We leap to the main course, over eating but never really filling up.
+We leap to the main course – overeating, but never really filling up.

 Learning to pay attention to scent and the associated tastes is a form of building a sensory vocabulary.
 Taking the time to savor our senses makes life rich.
 Nowhere is that more true than in our intimate lives.
-Thinking about your sex life like a gourmet meal both takes the pressure off of any preconceived ideas of the main event and opens a gateway to the wonders of what it means to be a sexual being.
+Thinking about your sex life like a gourmet meal takes the pressure off of any preconceived ideas of the main event and opens a gateway to the wonders of what it means to be a sexual being.

 I explained over and over how our Good Clean Love product solution is a multi-course meal.
-Love oils that heighten your own pheromones and awareness of the scent chemistry between you and your partner, trigger the limbic brain through the olfactory bulb.
-The arousal mechanism is stirred and so is the feel of your partner’s body as the oils give the curves and valleys in the body glide.
+Love Oils that heighten your own pheromones and awareness of the scent chemistry between you and your partner, trigger the limbic brain through the olfactory bulb.
+The arousal mechanism is stirred and so is the feeling of your partner’s body as the oils give the curves and valleys in the body glide.

-Picking up a bottle of lubricant at this point makes infinitely more sense.
+Picking up a bottle of lubricant at this point, fully aroused, makes infinitely more sense.
 This is the moment when a penetration device can do its job, adding the old familiar slip to the deepest communion we can manifest.
 Hurrying to the main course is anti-climactic at best and painful at worst.
 Take time to explore what it means to feel sensuous.
 It is a close cousin to our most satisfying sexual selves.